-When creating thematic units, there are some components to keep in mind.
+When creating thematic ASL lessons, there are some components to keep in mind.
 Here are some guidelines.

-- Theme: Select the theme of the unit based on Common core standards and proficiency level appropriateness that holds student interests and connects to student experience.
+- Theme: Select the theme of the unit based on Common core standards and proficiency level appropriateness that holds student interests and connects to student experiences.

 - Objectives: Identify the objectives and student learner outcomes (SLOs) that you would like students to master during the course of the unit.

-- Authentic Materials: Determine the materials you will use throughout the unit and check to see if there are authentic sources available on the theme you choose to work with.
+- Authentic Materials: Determine the materials you will use throughout the unit and check to see if there are authentic sources available on the theme you choose.

-- Discussion Questions – Create a variety of discussion questions to help students think about the theme of the unit and to allow them to share their thoughts, ideas and opinions about the theme.
+- Discussion Questions – Create a variety of discussion questions to help students think about the theme of the unit.
+Allow them to share their thoughts, ideas and opinions about the theme.